OrangeWacko/Draft-App-ReactJS/README.md

 -  Draft Board: showing live drat results with all teams listed, built with CSS Flexboxes to fill in the space to allow projection on the TV screen
 - Single Team mode: shows current Team manager's drafted players and their Maximum Bid

-## Upcoming Features
+## Upcoming Features Cool To Have
-- Each logged in User will be allowed to create Manager Teams, The specific Budget and amount of players needed for each team.
+- Each logged in User will be allowed to create Manager Teams: The specific Budget and amount of players needed for each team, Team Name.
+- Invite people by a Draft Token: will let you go to the site, insert Token and see draft board without need to log in with Email/Password
+- Draft by Voice (Alexa).
+Example: 'FAM, Draft Antonio Brown for 25 Dollars to team Andrew Smith'

 ## Something Missing?